KelvinHere/Yoga_Milestone_4/README.md

 **Font 2** - Quicksand is used for content.
 A more delicate font that takes second seat to the more important information displayed in Lato.

 **Colours** - Main colours of white (modern and clean) with blocks of medium brown (earth/nature) set the tone of mellow, natural and modern without resoring to garish colours.
 Text will be brown on white or off-white on brown for consistancy.
 The only strong colours are call to action and function buttons to help the user with the interface.
-Any other colours will be light pastal.
-All this will set the canvas for the instructor generated content and should not take away from their lesson and profile images.
+All this will set the canvas for the instructor generated content and should not take away from their lesson and profile images and content.

 ## Features